Where Is Your Performance Measurement Process Breaking Down? (Part 2 of 2)April 6, 2010 by Stacey Barr

 If your organisation is like most, you’re not going to find the answer to better KPIs and performance measures by looking within.
 You really need to open up to different approaches to performance measurement, to proven techniques that are designed to specifically solve those common problems by eliminating the root causes.
 Remember Einstein’s wisdom: “We can’t solve problems by using the same kind of thinking we used when we created them.”

-Learn more detail on how to improve your performance measurement process in a free webcast recording you can listen to or download immediately, by registering for free at //www.staceybarr.com/fixyourkpis.html
+Learn more detail on how to improve your performance measurement process in the free online course The 10 Secrets to KPI Success.by

 Connect with Stacey